In partnership with the Energy Futures Initiative and BW Research Partnership, NASEO is a lead sponsor of the U.S. Energy and Employment Report.

 The U.S. Energy and Employment Report supplements federal Bureau of Labor Statistics employment data to provide a more complete picture of energy employment trends and projects across all energy production and distribution sectors, as well as key end-use and production technologies (petroleum, natural gas, electricity, coal, and energy efficiency, among others).

 - The U.S. energy market accounts for millions of jobs.
-In 2017, 6.56 million Americans worked in the energy sector overall, including electric power generation and fuels; transmission distribution, and storage; energy efficiency; and motor vehicles.
-This represented an increase of 133,000 jobs (or 2 percent) over the year before.
-Jobs in energy accounted for nearly 7 percent of all new jobs nationwide.
+6.7 million Americans work in the energy sector overall, including electric power generation and fuels; transmission distribution, and storage; energy efficiency; and motor vehicles.
+This represents 4.6% of the American workforce and an increase of 151,700 jobs (or 2.3%) over 2017.
+Jobs in energy accounted for nearly 7% of all new jobs nationwide.

 - Natural gas electric generation jobs continue to grow.
-In 2017, the natural gas industry added over 19,000 new jobs, as natural gas continued its climb as the number one fuel for electricity generation in the country.
+In 2018, the natural gas industry added over 5,000 new jobs, as natural gas continues its status as the number one fuel for electricity generation in the country.

 - Hiring difficulty and an ever-present reality in the energy industry.
-Over 70 percent of employers reported difficulty recruiting qualified workers, most often attributed to lack of experience, training, or technical skills.
+Over 75% of employers report difficulty recruiting qualified workers, most often attributed to lack of experience, training, or technical skills.

 - The energy industry faces workplace diversity challenges.
 Women and people of color are underrepresented across energy industry segments relative to the U.S. economy as a whole, highlighting the need for placement, training, and Human Resources programs that place an emphasis on diversity and access.